ERA-net project has been evaluated and it is successfully closed. Please see related information and final report here.

 - New ancillary services and prototype business instruments for the future flexible power market.

 The international consortium brings together leading research institutions and industrial companies from native countries of involved partners.
 Final experimental tests for developed control strategies will be carried after the results from the partners are consolidated into a system oriented integral platform.
-Verifications will be done in the Intelligent MicroGrid Laboratory, a world-class experimental facility at Aalborg University.
+Verifications will be done in the MicroGrid Laboratories, a world-class experimental facility at Aalborg University.